-Whether your organization uses leading indicators (such as the number of employees trained, behavioral observations completed, near misses reported, and safety inspections completed on schedule), lagging indicators (such as Lost Time Hours, Workers’ Compensation Board reports, and OSHA recordable incident filings), or a balanced combination of both — the data underpinning those indicators must be consistent and comparable across your entire business.
-Without that consistency, EHS managers face a fundamental challenge: they cannot confidently prioritize, plan, and implement safety improvement initiatives that will genuinely reduce risk in the long run.
-Inconsistent data leads to misallocated resources, missed regulatory obligations, and delayed corrective actions — three of the most common pain points reported by safety and compliance professionals.
+Whether your organization uses leading indicators (such as employees trained, behavioral observations completed, or near misses reported) or lagging indicators (such as Lost Time Hours or OSHA recordable incident filings), the data must be consistent and comparable across your entire business.
+Without that consistency, EHS managers face a fundamental challenge.
+Specifically, they cannot confidently prioritize or implement safety improvement initiatives that genuinely reduce risk.

 - Behavioral Based Safety Observations — standardized observation forms ensure that safe and at-risk behaviors are assessed using the same criteria at every site, enabling valid cross-site comparison